 Note: This page has fallen into abeyance; I no longer actively support any of my HyperCard projects.
-However, I’ve left this information here, as it might be useful to those interested in HyperCard.
-Just be aware that the facts may be out of date and that I have no intention of updating them.
+However, I’ve left this information here, as it might be useful to those with a historical interest in HyperCard.
+Just be aware that facts and links may be out of date and that I have no intention of updating them.

 Things Having To Do With HyperCard